 Clearly, detection of blur requires some model of what constitutes an unblurred image.
 In recent years, there has been a surge of interest in the modelling of natural images, both for purposes of improving the performance of image processing and computer vision systems, and also for furthering our understanding of biological visual systems.
 Early statistical models were almost exclusively based on a description of global Fourier power spectra.
-Specifically, image spectra are found to follow a power law (see [3] for a review).
+Specifically, image spectra are found to follow a power law [3-5].
 This model leads to an obvious method of detecting and compensating for blur.
 Specifically, blurring usually reduces the energy of high frequency components, and thus the power spectrum of a blurry image should fall faster than a typical natural image.
-The standard formulation of the "deblurring" problem, due to Wiener [4], aims to restore those high frequency components to their original amplitude.
+The standard formulation of the "deblurring" problem, due to Wiener [6], aims to restore those high frequency components to their original amplitude.
 But this proposal is problematic, since individual images show significant variability in their Fourier amplitudes, both in their shape and in the rate at which they fall [1].
-In particular, simply reducing the number of sharp features (e.g., edges) in an image can lead to a steeper falloff in global amplitude spectrum, even though the image will still appear sharp [5].
-Nevertheless, the visual system seems to be able to compensate for this when estimating blur [1,2,5].
+In particular, simply reducing the number of sharp features (e.g., edges) in an image can lead to a steeper falloff in global amplitude spectrum, even though the image will still appear sharp [7].
+Nevertheless, the visual system seems to be able to compensate for this when estimating blur [1, 2, 7].

 Over the past two decades, researchers from many communities have converged on a view that images are better represented using bases of multi-scale bandpass oriented filters.
 These representations, loosely referred to as "wavelets", are effective at decoupling the high-order statistical features of natural images.
 In addition, they provide the most basic model for neurons in the primary visual cortex of mammals, which are presumably adapted to efficiently represent the visually relevant features of images.
-Many recent statistical image models in the wavelet domain are based on the amplitudes of the coefficients, and the relationship between the amplitudes of coefficients in local neighborhoods or across different scales [e.g. 6].
-In both human and computer vision, the amplitudes of complex wavelets have been widely used as a mechanism for localizing/representing features [e.g. 7-9].
-A number of authors propose wavelet amplitude models for blur perception [1,5].
+Many recent statistical image models in the wavelet domain are based on the amplitudes of the coefficients, and the relationship between the amplitudes of coefficients in local neighborhoods or across different scales [e.g. 8].
+In both human and computer vision, the amplitudes of complex wavelets have been widely used as a mechanism for localizing/representing features [e.g. 9-13].
+It has also been shown that the relative wavelet amplitude as a function of scale can be used to explain a number of subjective experiments on the perception of blur [7].

-In this paper, we argue that changes in wavelet amplitudes do not provide an adequate measure of blur, and propose that disruptions of local phase are more important.
+In this paper, we propose the disruption of local phase as an alternative and effective measure for the detection of blur.
 This seems counterintuitive, because when an image is blurred through convolution with a symmetric linear filter, the phase information in the (global) Fourier transform domain does not change at all.
 But we show that this is not true for local phase information.